stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

     Wednesday.

-W&mdash;
+W--

-  Yr letter came, but it&rsquo;s no use to discuss anything any more.
+  Yr letter came, but it's no use to discuss anything any more.
 I am fully resigned.
 Wonder that I have even enough will power left to fight them off.
-Can&rsquo;t escape even if I were willing to give up everything and run.
-They&rsquo;ll get me.
+Can't escape even if I were willing to give up everything and run.
+They'll get me.

-    Had a letter from them yesterday  &mdash;R.F.D. man brought it while I was at Brattleboro.
+    Had a letter from them yesterday  --R.F.D. man brought it while I was at Brattleboro.
 Typed and postmarked Bellows Falls.
-Tells what they want to do with me&mdash;I can&rsquo;t repeat it.
+Tells what they want to do with me--I can't repeat it.
 Look out for yourself, too!
 Smash that record.
 Cloudy nights keep up, and moon waning all the time.
-Wish I dared to get help&mdash;it might brace up my will power&mdash;but everyone who would dare to come at all would call me crazy unless there happened to be some proof.
-Couldn&rsquo;t ask people to come for no reason at all&mdash;am all out of touch with everybody and have been for years.
+Wish I dared to get help--it might brace up my will power--but everyone who would dare to come at all would call me crazy unless there happened to be some proof.
+Couldn't ask people to come for no reason at all--am all out of touch with everybody and have been for years.

-  But I haven&rsquo;t told you the worst, Wilmarth.
+  But I haven't told you the worst, Wilmarth.
 Brace up to read this, for it will give you a shock.
 I am telling the truth, though.
-It is this&mdash;  I have seen and touched one of the things, or part of one of the things.
-God, man, but it&rsquo;s awful!
+It is this--  I have seen and touched one of the things, or part of one of the things.
+God, man, but it's awful!
 It was dead, of course.
 One of the dogs had it, and I found it near the kennel this morning.
 I tried to save it in the woodshed to convince people of the whole thing, but it all evaporated in a few hours.
 Nothing left.
 You know, all those things in the rivers were seen only on the first morning after the flood.
-And here&rsquo;s the worst.
-I tried to photograph it for you, but when I developed the film   there wasn&rsquo;t anything visible except the woodshed.
+And here's the worst.
+I tried to photograph it for you, but when I developed the film   there wasn't anything visible except the woodshed.
 What can the thing have been made of?
 I saw it and felt it, and they all leave footprints.
-It was surely made of matter&mdash;but what kind of matter?
-The shape can&rsquo;t be described.
+It was surely made of matter--but what kind of matter?
+The shape can't be described.
-It was a great crab with a lot of pyramided fleshy rings or knots of thick, ropy stuff covered with feelers where a man&rsquo;s head would be.
+It was a great crab with a lot of pyramided fleshy rings or knots of thick, ropy stuff covered with feelers where a man's head would be.
 That green sticky stuff is its blood or juice.
 And there are more of them due on earth any minute.

-  Walter Brown is missing&mdash;hasn&rsquo;t been seen loafing around any of his usual corners in the villages hereabouts.
+  Walter Brown is missing--hasn't been seen loafing around any of his usual corners in the villages hereabouts.
 I must have got him with one of my shots, though the creatures always seem to try to take their dead and wounded away.

-  Got into town this afternoon without any trouble, but am afraid they&rsquo;re beginning to hold off because they&rsquo;re sure of me.
+  Got into town this afternoon without any trouble, but am afraid they're beginning to hold off because they're sure of me.
 Am writing this in Brattleboro P.O.
-This may be goodbye&mdash;if it is, write my son George Goodenough Akeley, 176 Pleasant St., San Diego, Cal.,   but don&rsquo;t come up here.
-Write the boy if you don&rsquo;t hear from me in a week, and watch the papers for news.
+This may be goodbye--if it is, write my son George Goodenough Akeley, 176 Pleasant St., San Diego, Cal.,   but don't come up here.
+Write the boy if you don't hear from me in a week, and watch the papers for news.

-  I&rsquo;m going to play my last two cards now&mdash;if I have the will power left.
-First to try poison gas on the things (I&rsquo;ve got the right chemicals and have fixed up masks for myself and the dogs) and then if that doesn&rsquo;t work, tell the sheriff.
-They can lock me in a madhouse if they want to&mdash;it&rsquo;ll be better than what the   other creatures   would do.
-Perhaps I can get them to pay attention to the prints around the house&mdash;they are faint, but I can find them every morning.
-Suppose, though, police would say I faked them somehow; for they all think I&rsquo;m a queer character.
+  I'm going to play my last two cards now--if I have the will power left.
+First to try poison gas on the things (I've got the right chemicals and have fixed up masks for myself and the dogs) and then if that doesn't work, tell the sheriff.
+They can lock me in a madhouse if they want to--it'll be better than what the   other creatures   would do.
+Perhaps I can get them to pay attention to the prints around the house--they are faint, but I can find them every morning.
+Suppose, though, police would say I faked them somehow; for they all think I'm a queer character.

-  Must try to have a state policeman spend a night here and see for himself&mdash;though it would be just like the creatures to learn about it and hold off that night.
-They cut my wires whenever I try to telephone in the night&mdash;the linemen think it is very queer, and may testify for me if they don&rsquo;t go and imagine I cut them myself.
-I haven&rsquo;t tried to keep them repaired for over a week now.
+  Must try to have a state policeman spend a night here and see for himself--though it would be just like the creatures to learn about it and hold off that night.
+They cut my wires whenever I try to telephone in the night--the linemen think it is very queer, and may testify for me if they don't go and imagine I cut them myself.
+I haven't tried to keep them repaired for over a week now.

-  I could get some of the ignorant people to testify for me about the reality of the horrors, but everybody laughs at what they say, and anyway, they have shunned my place for so long that they don&rsquo;t know any of the new events.
-You couldn&rsquo;t get one of those run-down farmers to come within a mile of my house for love or money.
-The mail-carrier hears what they say and jokes me about it&mdash;God!
+  I could get some of the ignorant people to testify for me about the reality of the horrors, but everybody laughs at what they say, and anyway, they have shunned my place for so long that they don't know any of the new events.
+You couldn't get one of those run-down farmers to come within a mile of my house for love or money.
+The mail-carrier hears what they say and jokes me about it--God!
 If I only dared tell him how real it is!
-I think I&rsquo;ll try to get him to notice the prints, but he comes in the afternoon and they&rsquo;re usually about gone by that time.
-If I kept one by setting a box or pan over it, he&rsquo;d think surely it was a fake or joke.
+I think I'll try to get him to notice the prints, but he comes in the afternoon and they're usually about gone by that time.
+If I kept one by setting a box or pan over it, he'd think surely it was a fake or joke.

-  Wish I hadn&rsquo;t gotten to be such a hermit, so folks don&rsquo;t drop around as they used to.
-I&rsquo;ve never dared shew the black stone or the kodak pictures, or play that record, to anybody but the ignorant people.
+  Wish I hadn't gotten to be such a hermit, so folks don't drop around as they used to.
+I've never dared shew the black stone or the kodak pictures, or play that record, to anybody but the ignorant people.
 The others would say I faked the whole business and do nothing but laugh.
 But I may yet try shewing the pictures.
-They give those claw-prints clearly, even if the things that made them can&rsquo;t be photographed.
+They give those claw-prints clearly, even if the things that made them can't be photographed.
 What a shame nobody else saw that   thing   this morning before it went to nothing!

-  But I don&rsquo;t know as I care.
-After what I&rsquo;ve been through, a madhouse is as good a place as any.
+  But I don't know as I care.
+After what I've been through, a madhouse is as good a place as any.
 The doctors can help me make up my mind to get away from this house, and that is all that will save me.

-  Write my son George if you don&rsquo;t hear soon.
-Goodbye, smash that record, and don&rsquo;t mix up in this.
+  Write my son George if you don't hear soon.
+Goodbye, smash that record, and don't mix up in this.

-  Yrs&mdash;AKELEY
+  Yrs--AKELEY

   The letter frankly plunged me into the blackest of terror.
 I did not know what to say in answer, but scratched off some incoherent words of advice and encouragement and sent